Mati7889/Portfolio/Nsqrt/README.md

 # Arbitrary-Precision Square Root

 This assembly x86-64 project implements an **iterative, bit-level algorithm** to compute the integer square root of a non-negative number `X` **up to 256 000 bits**  represented in binary form across multiple 64-bit words.
 For a given `2n`-bit input `X`, the algorithm computes an `n`-bit integer `Q` so that `Q^2 ≤ X < (Q+1)^2`.
+The program is focused on precise low-level arithmetic such as bit shifts, subtraction and borrow handling.
+Robustly handles edge cases and is designed for performance, compact size, correctness, and memory safety.

 ## The implementation is exposed as a C-callable assembly function: